 My tablet, like I’ve already said, has been helpful for shopping and it’s been useful for doing video calls with my doctor over the course of the year.

-We [Michael and his wife Janet] would have been lost without the internet.
+Me and my wife we would have been lost without the internet.
 We order shopping each week online and buy everything we need from plants to coffee, as we haven’t gone into the shops for over a year.
 We also receive and read the daily paper online which is very convenient.

 We use the internet daily; it’s literally a lifeline.
 I’m currently tracing my ancestors so I’m spending several hours a day on Ancestry, Wikipedia and other websites.
 We don’t use any social media sites though.